 What is the point of lay?
 It is the time in a pullets’ life when she is preparing to lay her first egg.

-Once she has laid that egg, she will become a hen and will be accepted by the older ladies as a fully-fledged member of the flock and she will settle into her routine after a few weeks.
+Once she has laid that egg, she will become a hen and be accepted by the older ladies as a fully-fledged member of the flock, and she will settle into her routine after a few weeks.

 What Is A Cockerel?